trevorbryant/warwalker/README.md

 Instructions
 --------------
+These instructions assume the user is familiar with building a Raspberry Pi and navigating through a Linux environment.

 Follow the instructions below after putting together the Raspberry Pi.

 1. Download the [Ubuntu Server 20.04.2 LTS](https://ubuntu.com/download/raspberry-pi) for for Raspberry Pi